Dr Renee Thurston

 Renee works with many different types of families, including single parents, blended families, separated families, same-sex couples, IVF families, and their wider social networks.
 She believes in the importance of engaging parents, family, and the wider professional community in the delivery of successful treatment outcomes.

 Renee qualified as a child psychologist and completed an MA in Psychoanalytic Observational Studies before her training at the Tavistock Clinic as a child and adolescent psychoanalytic psychotherapist and supervisor.
-Renee is also trained as a couple psychoanalytic psychotherapist, providing psychodynamic couple therapy that supports the individual work of one or both members of the couple, including couple therapy for depression in the perinatal period.
+Renee is also trained as a couples psychoanalytic psychotherapist, including couple therapy for depression in the perinatal period.